 The Sustainability at Walter Scott Group considers how best to approach sustainability issues in our own company.
 Consisting of representatives from across the business, the group has responsibility for generating and communicating operational sustainability initiatives.
+Management of Walter Scott's 66 Knowledge sharing and continuous development are essential to all employees of Walter Scott, and with respect to climate we utilised several external specialists for learning sessions in 2024 ??

-Management of Walter Scott's operational climate impact is in turn delegated by the Sustainability at Walter Scott Group to the Environmental Impact Group, which designs and monitors all climate-related operational initiatives and has responsibility for the provision and development of relevant non-financial metrics.
+operational climate impact is in turn delegated by the Sustainability at Walter Scott Group to the Environmental Impact Group, which designs and monitors all climaterelated operational initiatives and has responsibility for the provision and development of relevant metrics.